Key Stage 3 Subjects

 Mastery of mathematics, which builds gradually as a student goes through school, is a tool for life.
 This approach gives them the underpinning knowledge needed to progress successfully onto their GCSE course.

 As part of their programme, students will have the opportunity to access a variety of different foreign languages.
-In year 7, students will study French and Spanish as part of the curriculum, however they will also be able to study German and Mandarin as an optional enrichment activity.
+In year 7, students will study French and Spanish as part of the curriculum, however they will also be able to study Mandarin as an optional enrichment activity.
 As they progress into years 8 and 9 they will then be able to make a choice as to which languages they would like to continue with, and eventually which language, or languages they would like to study at GCSE and beyond.

 This curriculum offers a broad selection of themes.
 These allow students not only to expand on their knowledge of the language, but also to become more aware of global context and where their chosen language of study is spoken.
 For example students learning Spanish will learn about a number of different aspects of Spain and Latin America.
 Throughout their first year students will be able to describe themselves and express their own opinions on school, free time, food, holidays and the media.
 They will be able to express these ideas in a variety of tenses and will feel confident manipulating the language for their own means.

 Throughout the whole study of language students are encouraged to develop an awareness, interest and respect for the culture of their chosen language of study.
 They will be motivated to independently research this so they can appreciate the importance of learning a language, and how this can help them become part of a global market in the future.